yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

   active atoms.
 If the last accepted update froze the remaining active atoms, apply the current relaxed result, then log an info message when logging is enabled.
-- **Parameter convergence:** apply the current relaxed iteration result when all three active-set normalized percentile changes are below `kLocalFittingNormalizedChangeTolerance`, then log an info message when logging is enabled.
+- **Parameter convergence:** apply the current relaxed iteration result when the iteration had no suspicious offset rollback, all three active-set normalized percentile changes are below `kLocalFittingNormalizedChangeTolerance`, and any available objective scale has finished warm-up, then log an info message when logging is enabled.
 - **Objective backtracking failure:** if a candidate is still rejected after the retry limit and `beta` is already at the local minimum, or the maximum